Can the abuser have a gun?

 Can I change, extend, or cancel the order of protection?

-If you wish to change, extend, or cancel your order, you can file a Petition/Motion to Dismiss, Extend, or Modify Other Conditions of Order Of Protection.
+To change, extend, or cancel your order, you would file a Petition/Motion to Dismiss, Extend, or Modify Other Conditions of Order Of Protection.
 The court will set a date for a hearing and the abuser will be served with a copy of the motion and a request to be present.
 You must attend this hearing and tell the judge why the change, extension, or cancelation is necessary.

-If you want to extend your restraining order, you must file the motion to extend the order before your original order expires.
-A judge may extend your order for one year but you can file for an extension more than once.1
+If you are filing to extend your restraining order, you must file the motion to extend the order before your original order expires.
+A judge can extend your order for one year.
+However, there is not a limit on how many times you can file for a one-year extension.1

 1 MR 2.1.3.(B)(5); 7 Guam Code § 40105(b)